Edgio/hyperion/versions/1.0/index.md

 405 | Method not allowed | method_not_allowed | The http method was not valid at the specified URI 409 | Conflict | invalid_operation | The request could not be completed due to a conflict with the current state of the target resource
-413 | Payload Too Large | payload_too_large | Request payload is too large and the server will not process it 429 | Too many Requests | rate_limit_reached | Too many requests have been received in a given amount of time 500 | Internal server error | internal_error | The server cannot process the request for an unknown reason 502 | Bad gateway | bad_gateway | The gateway server or proxy received an invalid response from upstream server while fulfilling a request
+413 | Payload Too Large | payload_too_large | Request payload is too large and the server will not process it 422 | Unprocessable Entity | The request and it's body are valid and parseable, but are malformed in a semantic way (missing data, incorrect structure)
+429 | Too many Requests | rate_limit_reached | Too many requests have been received in a given amount of time 500 | Internal server error | internal_error | The server cannot process the request for an unknown reason 502 | Bad gateway | bad_gateway | The gateway server or proxy received an invalid response from upstream server while fulfilling a request